 The problem with replication lag is that, when you promote a replica, you should reset the replication settings so it will not attempt to connect to the old master.
 This will also remove all relay logs, even if they are not yet applied – which leads to data loss.

 Even if you will not reset the replication settings, you still cannot open a new master to connections if it hasn’t applied all events from its relay log.
-Otherwise you will risk that the new queries will affect transactions from the relay log, triggering all sort of problems (for example, an application may remove some rows which are accessed by transactions from relay log).
+Otherwise you will risk that the new queries will affect transactions from the relay log, triggering all sorts of problems.

 Nowadays it’s quite a popular setup as it brings great levels of flexibility and it allows for better performance (with multi-threaded replicas).